Let us connect you to professionals and support options near you. Please select an option below:

 Key Lifestyle Changes that may Reduce the Risk of Cognitive Decline.

 The Alzheimer's Association offers many educational programs for families and individuals facing Alzheimer’s.
 These programs are free of charge.

-MONTEREY, CA - This annual education conference is designed to fit the needs of families caring for a loved one with Alzheimer’s disease or related dementia.
+SANTA CRUZ, CA - This annual education conference is designed to fit the needs of families caring for a loved one with Alzheimer’s disease or related dementia.

 We offer educational programs for families and individuals facing Alzheimer's.